 - running errands.

-Remember tips for planning bridal shower party with this infographic!
+Remember tips for planning a bridal shower party with this infographic!

 And here watch Savannah’s bridal shower and get inspired!